ScrappyCocco/DirectX-DXR-Tutorials/6-DXRTriangle-Rework/CONCEPTS.md

 The basics seen in tutorial 5 about updating the TopLevelAS remain the same.

-We created some buffers and recorded commands to create bottom-level and top-level acceleration structures.
-We now need to execute the command-list.
+After creating some buffers and recorded commands to create bottom-level and top-level acceleration structures, now we need to execute the command-list.
 To simplify resource lifetime management, we will submit the list and wait until the GPU finishes its execution.
 This is not required by the spec – the list can be submitted whenever as long as the resources are kept alive until execution finishes.

 The last part is releasing resources that are no longer required and keep references to the resources which will be used for rendering.